John P. Dolan: Auxiliary Bishop of San Diego

 On April 19, 2017, Pope Francis appointed Dolan as an auxiliary bishop of San Diego and titular bishop of Uchi Maius.
-On June 8, 2017, he was consecrated a bishop by Bishop Robert W. McElroy at St. Thérèse of Carmel Church in Del Mar, California, with Bishops Robert Brom and Richard Garcia acting as co-consecrators.
+On June 8, 2017, he was consecrated a bishop by Bishop Robert W. McElroy at St. Thérèse of Carmel Church in Del Mar, with Bishops Robert Brom and Richard Garcia acting as co-consecrators.

 As auxiliary bishop, Dolan continued to serve as vicar for clergy and was named moderator of the curia in 2017.

 Bishop of Phoenix

 On June 10, 2022, Francis appointed Dolan as bishop of Phoenix.
 Dolan was installed on August 2, 2022.

-Within the United States Conference of Catholic Bishops (USCCB), Dolan is a member of Catholic Campaign for Human Development and the Sub-Committee for African Relations.
+Within the United States Conference of Catholic Bishops (USCCB), Dolan is a member of the Catholic Campaign for Human Development and the Sub-Committee for African Relations.

 Dolan has lost three siblings and a brother-in-law to suicide.
-In 2022, he established an office for Mental Health Ministry in the diocese.
+In 2022, he established an office for the Mental Health Ministry in the diocese.
 In 2023, Dolan spent 12 days in Ethiopia, Uganda and Kenya, visiting charitable projects that received USCCB financial support.

 Dolan serves as chaplain to the National Association of Catholic Mental Health Ministers and is the co-editor of two books written by the association on suicide: